johnnychen94/LazyModules.jl/README.md

 > No, no, not now

-This package provides package developers an alternative option to _reduce_ the package loading latency by delaying dependencies loading to their first usage.
+This package provides package developers an alternative option to delay package loading until used.
 If some dependency is not used, then users don't need to pay for its latency.

+Only for package authors, end-users should not use this package directly.

 # The lazy Plots story

-Assume that you're building a fantastic package `examples/MyPkg` with some built-in plot functions:
+Assume that you've built a fantastic package `examples/MyPkg` with some built-in plot functions:

 ```julia
 module MyPkg